-At the time of supply, the parquet batches must go with the following documents: product technical sheets; installation instructions; certificate of guarantee with exemptions and coverage; declaration of EC entitlements as per standard EN 14342; CE marking: UKCA marking: instructions for maintenance and/ or upkeeping.
-Adhesive varnishes, leveling pastes, and auxiliary safety sheet.
+At the time of supply, the parquet batches must go with the following documents: product technical sheets; installation instructions; certificate of guarantee with exemptions and coverage; declaration of EC entitlements as per standard UNE-EN 14342; CE marking; instructions for maintenance and/ or upkeeping.
+Adhesive varnishes, leveling pastes, and auxiliary materials in general, must go with the technical sheet and product safety sheet.